Authorities rule out lockdown of Verbier

 Popescu thought the virus had been spread by young, asymptomatic partygoers in the resort’s bars and clubs.
 “How could all these young people who came to party in Verbier imagine they were vectors?” she said.

-Quarantining a whole region is not allowed in Switzerland, although it has happened in other European ski resorts and regions, such as Bansko in Bulgaria, Ischgl and St Anton in the Arlberg region in Austria, and Heiligenblut in Carinthia (Austria).
+Quarantining a whole region is not allowed in Switzerland.
+Martin Dumermuth, director of the Federal Office of Justice, told reporters in Bern on Monday that cantons do not have the legal competence to close off whole areas, such as Verbier.
+However, this has happened in other European ski resorts and regions, such as Bansko in Bulgaria, Ischgl and St Anton in the Arlberg region in Austria, and Heiligenblut in Carinthia (Austria).

 Keystone-SDA/Reuters/sb